-Except in 2023, the region where MVC is located experienced lower-than-average rain for several years and faced a severe drought in 2019 (annual rainfall of 124 mm) compared to normal annual rainfall of approximately 410 mm.
+Except in the last couple of years, the region where MVC is located experienced lower-than-average rain for several years and faced a severe drought in 2019 (annual rainfall of 124 mm) compared to normal annual rainfall of approximately 410 mm.
 To prevent operational shutdowns during the drought, MVC was forced to reduce Cauquenes tonnage processing during Q1-2020 and Q2-2020.
 Cauquenes tonnage processing averaged 43,763 tpd in Q1-2020 and 35,875 TPD in Q2-2020.
 In July 2020, the drought ended, and annual rainfall returned to normal levels.
 Under these conditions, MVC re-established normal processing rates at Cauquenes of 54,292 TPD in Q3-2020 and 54,541 TPD in Q4-2020.
-Normalized rain conditions improved water reserves at Colihues, which increased from a low point of 300,000 cubic meters in early 2020 to 8.5 million cubic meters at the end of 2020, 5.8 million cubic meters at the end of 2021 and 5.5 million cubic meters at the end of 2022.
+Normalized rain conditions improved water reserves at Colihues, which increased from a low point of 300,000 cubic meters in early 2020 to 8.5 million cubic meters at the end of 2022.
 The severe drought in 2019 made it clear that MVC's operation and the Company's production results heavily depend on adequate water supply.
 Additionally, the environment is changing in terms of water usage in Chile.
 Most mining organizations, including DET, are implementing aggressive plant initiatives to reduce water consumption permanently.